Mansi06Salar/cara-ecommerce-mern/README.md

 Update Order Status
 ```

-A customer can then view the updated order status from the Orders page.
+When an administrator updates an order status, the customer can view the updated status from the Orders page.

 ---